Portal of State Administration Services

 Residency permits can also be used to apply for services electronically, because it includes an electronic signature, which can be used for authorisation on institution websites, as well as for signing electronic documents.
 In Latvia, an electronic signature can obtained in several ways: eSignature on an eID card or using the mobile application eSignature mobile.
 With these tools, it is possible to create an e-address (a resident’s mailbox on the website Latvija.lv), which can be used to contact State and municipality institutions, including to apply for services.

-If, after arrival in Latvia, you cannot find a place to live for you and your family, regardless of whether you will require a place to live for a period of up to a month or longer, to arrange this – please contact the municipality in whose territory you are located, or by calling: +371 27 380 380.
+If, after arrival in Latvia, you cannot find a place to live for you and your family, regardless of whether you will require a place to live for a period of up to a month or longer, to arrange this:

 Be prepared to provide information about the number of persons, their age and gender, as well as to provide information about whether these persons include children without their parents.
 If appropriate, you should also provide information about any additional support you require, for example, for pregnant women, families with children up to two years of age, or for people with functional disabilities – mobility problems, mental disabilities, care requirements, specific health care and other needs.

-To receive meals in three months period, including special nutrition, please contact municipality in whose territory you find yourself, or the joint assistance coordination point provided by the State and the municipality.
+To receive meals, including special nutrition, please contact municipality in whose territory you find yourself, or the joint assistance coordination point provided by the State and the municipality.